Our Team of Environmental Consultants

 David holds two degrees from the University of CA at San Diego, one BS in General Biology/Biochemistry, and a BA Major in Music Performance with a minor in Economics.
 When he’s not inspecting or collecting samples you might find David managing his properties, playing volleyball, acting on stage, sailing the San Francisco Bay, or even flying solo overhead in his plane!

 Senior Environmental Inspector

 Council Certified Structural Mold Investigator (CSMI) and Council-certified Residential Indoor Environmentalist (CRIE) Board-awarded by the American Council for Accredited Certification.A New York City native, Jose received a BA in Photography and Social Science from Vermont’s Bennington College.
-After college Jose’s continuing interest in physics and chemistry led him to experiment with alternative printing and lighting processes throughout his study and practice of photography and his social science background led him to work for the Audubon Expedition Institute’s environmental studies program in New England, which focused on the social consequences on our environmental choices.
+After college Jose’s continuing interest in physics and chemistry led him to experiment with alternative printing and lighting processes in his practice of photography.
+Later his social science background led him to work for the Audubon Expedition Institute’s environmental studies program in New England, which focused on the social consequences on our environmental choices.

 In addition to working as an inspector with Healthy Building Science you can find Jose moonlighting as a pyrotechnician, doing fireworks for the Oakland A’s, San Francisco Giants and the city of San Francisco.
 When not having fun at work, Jose enjoys caving, backpacking, SCUBA diving and trying to keep up with his teenage boys.

 For the past decade Laurel has worked in the environmental field to reduce toxins, implementing sustainability certifications for building materials, and recently joined HBS as an environmental inspector.